 The submitted information suggests that the owners in 1957 had to make a choice whether to "bring the property into residential use" or set up a business as a butchers shop in the village.
-Given that they chose the latter, this statement alone appears to confirm that the scheme to bring the property "into" use as a dwelling was abandoned at that time.
+Given that they chose the latter, and with respect to the stated subsequent intentions of successive generations over the use of Pen y Graig, the absence of any formal application to renovate / extend until 2015, this suggests the intention to retain the residential use was abandoned at that time.

-The onus of proof for the use of a property is firmly on the applicant.
-In respecting the information provided in relation to the application, Officers do not consider that this provides clear evidence that what is on site is an existing dwelling, and are of the opinion that the residential use has long been abandoned.
-On this basis, Officers conclude that the structure has no lawful use as a dwelling, and it is suggested that the application should properly be considered against Policy PSE 4 as it involves the re-use of an existing rural building as a dwelling.
+Having regard to the information provided in relation to the application, Officers have reservations whether this provides clear evidence that what is on site is an existing dwelling, and it is respectfully suggested there is a case to argue abandonment of residential use.
+If Members take this stance, the application should properly be considered against Policy PSE 4 as it involves the re-use of an existing rural building as a dwelling; otherwise the application should be considered against Policy RD3 dealing with extensions and alterations to dwellings.
+The report deals with both policies in the following sections.